DivyanshuChaudharyOff/Minor-Project-ssh-Honeypot-/README.md

 Python 3.x
 Paramiko library (pip install paramiko)

-<h5>Usage</h5>
-1.Clone the repository to your local machine.
-2.Install the required dependencies using pip:
-'''pip install paramiko'''

 <h5>Notes </h5>
 This project is implemented as part of a college project to explore cybersecurity concepts.